-WHCLP operates as a private partnership (business number: #828129684) at 601 South Railway Street, Warman, Saskatchewan S0K 4S0.
-Our organization's financial reporting year covered in this report is January 1st, 2023, to December 31st, 2023.
-WHCLP satisfies the definition of an Entity within the Act by having a place of business in Canada, conducting business in Canada, having assets in Canada, and meeting both asset and revenue thresholds.
+WHCLP operates as a private partnership at 601 South Railway Street, Warman, Saskatchewan SOK 4SO.
+Our organization's financial reporting year covered in this report is January 1st, 2024, to December 31st, 2024.
+WHCLP satisfies the definition of an Entity within the Fighting Against Forced Labour and Child Labour in Supply Chains Act ("Act") by having a place of business in Canada, conducting business in Canada, having assets in Canada, and meeting both asset and revenue thresholds.